myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 * Dr. Seong gives a short presentation at 2023 SAT Research and Industry Day organized by the School of Advanced Technology, XJTLU on September 20, 2023.

-* Chang Liu, Guorui Xu, Hao Zhong, Tobias Gilbert Jusmin, and Haiyang Li join the Lab for their bachelor's final year project (FYP) on September 19, 2023.
+* Chang Liu, Guorui Xu, Hao Zhong, Tobias Gilbert Jusmin, and Haiyang Li join the Lab for their bachelor's final year projects (FYP) on September 19, 2023.
 Welcome aboard Chang, Guorui, Hao, Tobias, and Haiyang!

 * Siying Lyu joins the Lab for her master's final year project (FMP) on September 19, 2023.
 Welcome aboard Siying!